 Secession by itself is a mere ideology, but if backed by armed force, it becomes a rebellion.
 A secessionist can only argue, but a rebel can kill.
 The government has no choice but to disarm the rebel—except for duly licensed personal firearms.

 You must drop all your criminal activities because terrorism, bombings, and violence have no place in a civilized society.
 Criminals have no place in a negotiating table.
 Their place is in jail.

 Most of all, you must drop your secessionist goals.
 We do not ask that you respect and recognize the sovereignty of the republic.
 We demand that you do.

 And the international community as a whole will neither support nor sympathize with secession.
-In fact, we deeply appreciate the statement of his excellency, Dr. Azeddine Laraki, secretary general of the Organization of Islamic Conference (OIC), encouraging Muslim minorities in non-member states [and I quote]
+In fact, we deeply appreciate the statement of the secretary general of the Organization of Islamic Conference [OIC], encouraging Muslim minorities in nonmember states, and I quote:

 Secession as a dream is also out of tune with history.
 If there is one lesson that historical evolution has taught us, it is this: That diversity is a cause for celebration, not segregation; that cultural cross-breeding leads to strength while in-breeding leads to weakness; and that cultural identities are enriched by interaction and impoverished by isolation.
 Some of the most glorious creations and achievements of civilization are the products of the historical confluences between Islam and Christianity.

 What we should strive for is not just peaceful coexistence but interactive harmony and constructive interdependence.